tellor-io/layer/adr/adr012 - voting power by group.md

 25% team
 25% token holders

-Most notable in the split are the asences such as validators and relayers.
+Most notable in the split is the absence of validators and relayers.
 The rationale for not including validators is the treatment of delegated tokens.
 Currently delegated tokens are already counted twice (token holders and reporters they are delegated to).
 If the validator was also able to use tokens delegated to themselves, you could essentially delegate tokens to yourself as a reporter and a validator and then triple your voting power.
 We could choose between giving the power to reporters or validators in this case and we went with reporters for the same reason disputes can be started with delegated tokens from reporters and not validators; data reporting and quality is done by the reporters, chain operations are done by the validators.